FatRainbowPony/Dock-Window/src/DockWindow/Assets/PkgReadme.md

 - Cooperating with other desktop toolbars

 ## Usage
 Create a WPF window and select the `DockWindow` class instead of the `Window` class.
-Needs to done  both in XAML and in code
+Needs to done  both in XAML and code

-### In XAML
+- XAML
 ```xml
 <dw:DockWindow
     x:Class="DockWindowDemo.MainWindow"